cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 *Keeping transactions failing `CheckTx` with a special code in the cache*

 Without any change to the  current logic, these transactions are kept in the cache, as long as they are not evicted.
-Users argued for these transactions to be rare enough, that they can safely be discared in the case a peer is actually banned after sending them.
+Users argued for these transactions to be rare enough, that they can safely be discarded in the case a peer is actually banned after sending them.

 *Banning based on IP or nodeID*